 Safran in Chile

-Safran has a substantial presence in Latin America, with over 7,000 employees.
-In Chile, Safran's business activities span its core aerospace, defense and security markets.
-The Group is positioned as both a trusted supplier of secure identity documents for the Chilean authorities and a key technology partner on the world-leading E-ELT observatory being built on the top of the Cerro Armazones mountain.
+Safran has a substantial presence in Latin America, with nearly 6,000 employees.
+In Chile, Safran's business activities span its core Aerospace and defense markets.
+The Group is a key technology partner on the world-leading ELT observatory being built on the top of the Cerro Armazones mountain.

 Safran supplies engines for commercial airplanes and civil and military helicopters, helping to support the development of the Chilean transport industry.
 CFM International, the 50/50 joint company between Safran Aircraft Engines and GE, has been a partner to Chile's flag carrier, LATAM Airlines, since 2000.
 The airline selected the CFM56® to power its fleet of 70 Airbus A320 twinjets, together with Safran wheels and electric brakes for its fleet of 32 Boeing 787 Dreamliners.

 Nearly 100 civil and military helicopters in Chile are powered by Safran turbine engines.
 The Group is now extending its foothold to the civil helicopter maintenance sector in partnership with Chilean service company, Ecocopter.
 A new maintenance center was set up in partnership with Ecocopter in 2014 to provide local technical support for helicopter operators.